Rangnick praises character, unity of Manchester United after win at Leeds

 Given that Tottenham and Arsenal both won earlier this weekend, the pressure was on United in the top four battle and they delivered a clinical display.

 “We knew it was an important win today,” Rangnick said.
-“It was important that we not only won the game but the way we reacted.
-It was the best possible response.
-Maturity, unity, and the best reply to articles last week… A game like this today you can only win as a team.”
+“It was important that we not only won the game but the way we reacted after conceding the equalizer.
+That was the best possible answer the team could give,” Rangnick said.

+“It was perfect with regard to maturity, unity and the best reply that they could give to some articles last week that there was some disruption in the locker room.
+I think a game like this one today you can only win as a team and with the mentality of a team and this was, apart from the three points, the most important thing.”

 With one loss in their last 14 Premier League games, Manchester United are finding ways to get it done as a team.

-It isn’t pretty, but United are proving they are up for the fight.
+It isn’t pretty, but they are proving they are up for the fight.
+Rangnick punching his fist into the air to the away fans at Elland Road felt like a big moment for him.
+Let’s see if they can make the most of it.